Vandebron/tech-blog/public/posts/cicd-dagster-user-code.md

 **This means system and user deployments are not actually completely separated!**

-This implies that, if I want to add a __new__ user code repository, not only do I need to:
+This implies that, if you want to add a __new__ user code repository, not only do you need to:

-1. add the user code repo to the user code's `values.yaml` (via that same PR);
+1. add the user code repo to the user code's `values.yaml` (via a PR in the Git repo of your company's platform team, probably);
 1. do a helm-upgrade of the corresponding `dagster/dagster-user-deployments` chart;

-but because of the not-so-separation, I still need to:
+but because of the not-so-separation, you still need to:

-1. add the user code server to the system's `values.yaml` (via a PR in the Git repo of your company's platform team, probably);
+1. add the user code server to the system's `values.yaml` (via that same PR);
 1. and do a helm-upgrade of the corresponding `dagster/dagster` chart.

 Formally this is the process to go through.
 If you are fine with this, stop reading here.
 It's the cleanest solution anyway.
 But it is quite cumbersome, so...